asmitaneupane88/paprika-recipe-manager/docs/pages.md

 The saved recipes page is a list of all saved recipes along with the ability to search for a specific recipe and filter by recipe category.
 This page also allows for multi-selecting recipes to either delete them or save them as a PDF.

-See @RecipeApp.Controls.Pages.RecipePage for more details.
+See @RecipeApp.Controls.Pages.RecipeListPage for more details.

 ## Meal Planner
 This page allows for the creation of a meal plan where the user can select what recipes to cook on which days of the week.